t2ym/web-component-tester-istanbul/README.md

-Web-Component-Tester-Istanbul
+# wct-istanbul
 =============================

-Istanbul coverage plugin for web-component-tester.
+A fork of [web-component-tester-istanbul](https://github.com/thedeeno/web-component-tester-istanbul) Istanbul coverage plugin for [t2ym/web-component-tester#wct6-plugin](https://github.com/t2ym/web-component-tester/tree/wct6-plugin).

 Use this plugin to collect and report test coverage (via istanbul) for your project on each test run.